DeKaylaPhillips/POODR-Notes/Chapter 1.md

 **How Design Fails:**

 1. Lack of design.
     - it is possible to produce working applications without knowing the first thing about design
     - true of any OO language but some languages are more susceptible than others and an approachable languages
     - especially true for an approachable language like `Ruby`
-  - a friend's language that permits anyone to create scripts to automate repetitive tasks and an opinionated framework like Ruby on Rails
+        - a friendly language that permits anyone to create scripts to automate repetitive tasks and an opinionated framework like Ruby on Rails

     - successful, but undesigned applications carry the seeds of their own destruction
     - easy to write but gradually become impossible to change
     - early promise of painless development gradually fails and optimism turns to despair

-- the trap of overdesign
+2. Trap of overdesign.
     - little knowledge is dangerous
     - as knowledge increases + hope returns - results in relentless design!

     - when the act of design is separated from the act of programming
     - process of progressive discovery that relies on a feedback loop
         - feedback loop - timely and incremental
     - use iterative techniques of the Agile software movement
         - allows design to adjust regularly and to evolve naturally

 **When To Design:**
 ...